ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

     ![text](images/11cat.PNG){: width="600" }

  If the file is very long, you can also use `head file.txt` if you just want to print out the first lines of the file, or `tail file.txt` if you just want to print out the last lines.
 Alternatively, you can use a more interactive command like `less file.txt` which will replace the terminal with a file reader that you can scroll through with your mouse wheel or the keyboard arrows.
 You can exit this file reader by pressing `q`.
-Reading the file directly from the command line is often the quickest and most convenient way to do so.
+Reading the file directly from the command line is often the quickest and most convenient way to get information from a file.

 ### 3.2 Using a file as argument to a command
 Some Linux commands can use instructions saved in files to perform their job.
-For the purposes of this Lab, we will be doing this by using the **input redirect** feature with the symbol `<`.
+For the purposes of this Lab, we will be doing this by using the ***input redirect*** feature with the symbol `<`.

 !!! example "Task 5 - Files as input"
     The command `sort` sorts the input that is given to it.

-    1. Using gedit, create a file called **numbers.txt** containing three separate lines with the numbers 3,9 and 1
+    1. Using gedit, create a file called `numbers.txt` containing three separate lines with the numbers 3,9 and 1
     2. Run `sort < numbers.txt`.
 This command will print out the sorted list of numbers.
-    3. Save the output of this command into another file **numbers_sorted.txt** using what you learned previously: `sort < numbers.txt > numbers_sorted.txt`
+    3. Save the output of this command into another file `numbers_sorted.txt` using what you learned previously: `sort < numbers.txt > numbers_sorted.txt`
     4. Read the contents of this new file using `cat` and check that the numbers have been sorted

     ![text](images/12numbersgedit.PNG){: width="600" }